 Falasarna Beach has beds and umbrellas for rent – as well as free space to lay out your beach towel.
 The water is crystal clear, the sand is soft and there is almost always room for parking.

-#31 Balos Lagoon Chania
+#31 Balos Lagoon

-Is Balos Beach in Chania?
-No, it’s in Kissamos – and travelers with a car will need to drive along an unpaved, narrow road along the top of a cliff.
-(Our car rental company required us to sign a waiver promising not to drive the road, so bear that in mind if you are renting a car on Crete.)
+Getting to Balos Beach Lagoon, however, takes a little effort.
+Those with a car will need to drive a narrow road along the top of a cliff.
+In fact, our car rental company required us to sign a waiver promising not to drive here.

-#32 Taste the Local Wine
+#32 Taste Greek Wine

 #33 Stand in Awe at the Agia Triada Chania Monastery

-The 17th century Holy Trinity Monastery on the Akrotiri Peninsula ranks as one of the top Chania places to visit.
-The still-active Byzantine Greek Orthodox monastery is run by monks – who also produce wine and olive oil on the premises (which is available for tastes and purchase).
+The 17th century Holy Trinity Monastery on Akrotiri Peninsula ranks as one of the top Chania places to visit.
+The active Byzantine Greek Orthodox monastery is run by monks – who also produce wine and olive oil.
+In addition to visiting the church, guests are also permitted descend into the wine cellar for a wine tasting.

 #34 Pay Respects at the Souda Bay War Cemetery